-Every month now, nearly 6 million jobless and over 6 million more semi-employed people are ignored by the U.S. government's Bureau of Labor Statistics in its calculation of the official (U-5b) unemployment rate.
+In March, over 6.1 million jobless and 6.5 million more semiemployed people were ignored by the U.S. government's Bureau of Labor Statistics in its calculation of the official (U-5b) unemployment rate.
 To bring out the truth, EIR is publishing the rates you would see if the government didn't cover up.